-The first structure of a "true" Complex II (i.e. succinate ubiquinol oxidoreductase, E.C.1.3.5.1) was not the mitochondrial complex but that of E. coli [11].
+The first structure of a "true" Complex II (i.e. succinate ubiquinol oxidoreductase, E.C.1.3.5.1) was not the mitochondrial complex but that of E. coli [13].
 The region around the dicarboxylate site, whose ligand was modeled as OAA, was for the most part similar to that in FCc, however the proposed catalytic arginine (R286 in E. coli) was poorly ordered and was modeled in an unusual rotamer with the guanidino group turned away from the active site and toward Glu255.
-In 2005 - 2006, structures became available for the porcine[12] and avian[13, 14] mitochondrial Complex II.
+In 2005 - 2006, structures became available for the porcine[14] and avian[15, 16] mitochondrial Complex II.
 The porcine model had no ligand in the dicarboxylate site, and the catalytic arginine was modeled as in the E. coli structure.
-However our chicken structure was striking in that the dicarboxylate site region superimposed very accurately on that of the Shewanella FCc, including the malate-like ligand.
+However our avian structure was striking in that the dicarboxylate site region superimposed very accurately on that of the Shewanella FCc, including the malate-like ligand.

 The possibility that the same "malate-like intermediate" can be obtained starting from fumarate or OAA (and presumably from succinate or malate), and the implications for the catalytic capabilities of the site, are intriguing.
-Now we are refining a higher-resolution structure (including data up to 1.7 Å) to obtain an accurate model of the ligand for identification and comparison with that obtained from fumarate in FCc.
-We also present here the structures of the malonate-bound complex.
+Now we have refined a higherresolution structure (NEW1, including data up to 1.7 Å) to obtain an accurate model of the ligand for identification and comparison with that obtained from fumarate in FCc.
+We also present here the structure of the malonate-bound complex (NEW2).
 Attempts to prepare the fumarate-bound complex resulted in the malate-like intermediate or a mixture of that and fumarate.
-In addition, we are studying the UV-visible spectral changes in the fully oxidized enzyme occurring upon binding of different ligands, including slow changes taking place after binding, to monitor the contents of the site.
+In addition, we are studying the UV-visible spectral changes in the enzyme occurring upon binding of different ligands, including slow changes taking place after binding, to monitor the contents of the site.
 Preliminary basis spectra from these studies are presented here.

-Materials and methods -
+Materials and Methods

-Avian Complex II was purified and crystallized as described[13].
-Routinely no attempt was made to remove endogenous OAA, and the crystal structure as well as spectral experiments to be described below show that the dicarboxylate site is occupied.
+Chicken Complex II was purified and crystallized as described[15].
+The enzyme concentration was determined from the dithionite-reduced spectrum using the approximate extinction coefficient of 16.8 mM-1 at 560-542 for the reduced protein [15].
+Routinely no attempt was made to adjust the redox state or remove endogenous OAA, and the crystal structure as well as spectral experiments to be described below show that the dicarboxylate site is occupied.
 Protein purification and crystal growth were carried out at 4°C where the rate of OAA dissociation is extremely slow, however the crystallization setups were done at room temperature, taking about 10 min per tray.

-Within either crystal form, crystals of the same form were quite isomorphous.
-This permitted new structures could be solved by rigid-body refinement of the best previous structure of that form against the new data, followed by introduction of any new ligand and B-factor and positional refinement interspersed with examination and manual rebuilding.
-In the case of the type 2 (P21, pseudo-orthorhombic) crystals it was necessary to make a consistent choice of two non-equivalent possibilities for indexing in order for rigid-body refinement to work, as the lattice has higher symmetry than the unit cell contents.
+Within either crystal form, crystals were quite isomorphous.
+This permitted new structures to be solved by rigid-body refinement of the best previous structure of that form against the new data, followed by introduction of any new ligand, and B-factor and positional refinement interspersed with examination and manual rebuilding.
+In the case of the type 2 (P21, pseudo-orthorhombic) crystals, it was necessary to make a consistent choice of two non-equivalent possibilities for indexing in order for rigid-body refinement to work, as the lattice has higher symmetry than the unit cell contents.